alfosan/alfosan/README.md

 - 🏠 Don't hesitate to drop me a **👋** on Discord –  [city30] my username!
 <!--Intro end-->
-## 🛠️ Tecnologías y herramientas que he usado:
+## 🛠️ Technologies and tools I have used:

 ### 🤙 Frontend: